 About Project Atrium

-Project Atrium, MOCA’s bold series, features site-specific and site-sensitive installations by emerging and mid-career artists.
-The unique placement, dimensions and scale of MOCA’s Haskell Atrium Gallery provide a compelling challenge to the chosen artist—a call to reinvention and active collaboration with the architecture of the museum on a monumental scale.
+Project Atrium, MOCA Jacksonville’s bold series, features site-specific and site-sensitive installations by emerging and mid-career artists.
+The unique placement, dimensions and scale of the Haskell Atrium Gallery provide a compelling challenge to the chosen artist—a call to reinvention and active collaboration with the architecture of the Museum on a monumental scale.

 Project Atrium: Season 3